17 BEST THINGS TO DO IN CAIRNS, AUSTRALIA: THE BUCKET LIST

 We went on a guided Dreamtime Walk through the Daintree Rainforest.
 Before we entered we took part in a smoke ceremony and asked for welcome and protection from the spirits.
 Along the way, we looked at communication rocks, medicinal plants, tools and other unique aboriginal traditions and ways of life.
 The Aboriginal people have some of the most resourceful and unique techniques in all areas of life that helped them to not only survive but thrive in the often harsh landscapes of Australia.

-The Dreamtime Walk is a great introduction to the Aboriginal culture and how they interact with their environment.
-The cost of the Dreamtime Walk was $68 with Mossman Gorge Centre.
+The Dreamtime Walking Tour is a great introduction to the Aboriginal culture and how they interact with their environment.

 Cape Tribulation Beach